Our community appreciation of the music and arts

 From 1980 to 1983, Hamilton AFB was used in a particularly special way as the home to the Refugee Transit Center, an operation where 180,000 refugees took safe haven away from the violence in Vietnam, Cambodia, Laos, Thailand, and Afghanistan.
-Today, the Hamilton Air Force Base, also known as Hamilton Field, is considered a historic landmark to thousands of Southeast Asian refugees, including people from Laos, who came through Hamilton Field before being sent to their new homes throughout the United States.
+Today, the Hamilton Air Force Base, also known as Hamilton Field (registered as an Historic District with National Registry of Historic Places), is considered a historic landmark to thousands of Southeast Asian refugees, including people from Laos, who came through Hamilton Field before being sent to their new homes throughout the United States.
 Over 35,000 of these refugees are living in the San Francisco Bay Area and observe the community’s largest annual celebration, the International Lao New Year Festival (ILNYF), to honor their safe refuge to the US.
 This festivity occurs annually in mid-April to coincide with the Water Festival, which is seen as a day of rebirth and purification.

 Art and music has been thriving in our community for centuries.
 Today, expressing itself in our Hamilton Community is the Indian Valley Campus (IVC) owned by the College of Marin (COM) with thriving Art and Music programs for over 80 years; where artists like Robin Williams studied their craft.
 IVC is in association with the MarinMOCA located today in our Hamilton Town Center, over 40 artist studios, along with the Hamilton Community Center where arts and music are nurtured through the Novato Parks and Recreation.